erdc/proteus/proteus/SWFlows/README.md

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management
-* [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds
+* [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds -->

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/erdc/proteus/blob/master/CONTRIBUTING.md) for details on the Proteus code of conduct, and the process for submitting pull requests to us.

 ## Authors